thiago-a-souza/MongoDB/10-Server Tools.md

 ```

-Importing a CSV file stored in contacts.csv into the contacts collection in the users database:
+Importing a CSV file stored in contacts.csv into the contacts collection in the users database (*headerline* uses the first line in the CSV file as field names):

 ```
 $ mongoimport --db users --collection contacts --type csv --headerline --file contacts.csv